 There are four scored sections in the LSAT:

 Apply online with the LSAC to take the LSAT.
 Your exam fee of $160 is also payable online.
-You may take the LSAT on Wednesdays or Saturdays in February, June, October and December.
+You may take the LSAT on Mondays or Saturdays in November, January and March.
 The following centers in Maine offer the LSAT:

 Receiving Your Score

 It takes approximately three weeks before you will find your LSAT scores in your mailbox.
 The lowest score you can receive is a 120, and 180 is the highest.
 Scores commonly accepted by ABA-approved law schools in Maine include: